SenseTecnic/wotkit-docs/source/api_v1/api_orgs.rst

 	* - **Method**
 	  - GET
 	* - **Returns**
-	  - Appropriate HTTP status code; OK 200 - if successful
+	  - **200 OK** if successful and a JSON on body describing the organization.

 |